zertyz/encryptable-tokio-fs/README.md

 ## Implementation Status

 Although the API is still very simplistic, the implementation is efficient, secure, decoupled, and has been fully tested.

+Your inputs are welcome to guide further development.
+Please create a `Github Issue` with requests or suggestions.

+# Global context vs Instantiated

+On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context.

+Nonetheless, there will be APIs to instantiate the encryptable FS layer -- allowing multiple keys to be used.

 ## Security model